MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 * The bot can only send back a response type result or auth in response to composeExtension/anonymousQueryLink invoke.
 The user can log an error for all other response types, such as, silentAuth and config.
 * The bot can't send back an acv2 card in response to `composeExtension/anonymousQueryLink`, either as a result or as a pre-auth card in auth.
-* If the bot selects to send back type auth with a pre-auth card, the teams client strips all of its actions
+* If the bot selects to send back type auth with a pre-auth card, the teams client strips all of its actions.

 **To get your app ready for zero install link unfurling**